-Banks in Sikkim will remain closed on the upcoming Christmas Day, December 25, 2025, followed by Fourth Saturday, December 27, 2025.
-Another closure is scheduled for the Tamu Losar, December 30, 2025.
+Banks in Sikkim will remain closed on the upcoming Second Saturday, February 14, 2026, followed by Losar, February 18, 2026.
+Another closure is scheduled for the Fourth Saturday, February 28, 2026.
 It is advisable to complete essential banking tasks ahead of these dates to avoid any inconvenience.

 In Sikkim, there are 49 bank holidays in total which includes second and fourth Saturdays.
 The state is covered in mountainous regions near the Himalayas.
 Its a unique place since its the tiniest state of India and has more than 5000 species flora scattered across the densely forested region.
 Some of the rare breeds of Orchids are visible in these forest.